 If you park without paying or if you overstay, you will get a Parking Charge Notice inviting you to pay a charge, usually of around £60.00 rising to £120.00 if you don’t pay within 28 days.

 The Supreme Court in the case of Beavis -v- Parking Eye held that a charge of £85 for parking is not unreasonable so there is unlikely to be a legal challenge available down the route of excessive charges or contract penalties.

 But you can’t have a contract with a car, only with a person, and it is the driver and not the registered keeper who will be in breach.

 Where you have not been the driver, the Parking Charge Notice invites you to identify the driver.

-This is not an invitation which you are required to accept, and there is no legal requirement that you do so.
+This is not an invitation that you are required to accept, and there is no legal requirement that you do so.